Mastitis refers to the inflammation of the udders.1

 - Supportive Care – If the mastitis is severe, your animals might also require additional supportive care.

-As your goats heal, remember to research and follow proper drug withdrawal procedures to ensure no contaminated meat or milk enter the food chain by accident.1 We recommend testing the milk of treated animals to ensure proper withdrawal.3
+As your goats heal, remember to research and follow proper drug withdrawal procedures to ensure no contaminated meat or goat milk enter the food chain by accident.1 We recommend testing the milk of treated animals to ensure proper withdrawal.3

 How to Prevent Mastitis in Goats